Welcome to my research homepage!

 • Efficient methods for multivariate time series processing for forecasting and anomaly detection

 Many industrial processes are monitored through tens to thousands of continuous and discrete sensors producing rich data traces at various timescales.
 The objective is to first perform a critical evaluation among conventional time series modelling algorithms e.g. multivariate SARIMA, against new machine learning and deep learning models e.g. recurrent and convolutional neural networks, for forecasting and anomaly detection tasks in typical industrial scenarios.
-Second, the viability of online inference for these types of models will be investigated through targeted case studies e.g. multilevel direct and indirect energy measurement in smart buildings and production facilities.
+Second, the viability of online inference for these types of models will be investigated through targeted case studies e.g. multilevel direct and indirect energy measurements in smart buildings and production facilities.

 • Large scale monitoring by means of distributed sensor networks